 Congratulations on securing a place at Bishop Justus Church of England School.
-Here you can find our Key Stage 3 Offer, timeline of documentation and some additional information from the borough.
+Here you can find our Key Stage 3 Offer and some additional information from the borough.

 Friends of Bishop Justus

 We are really looking forward to working with you whilst your child is studying at Bishop Justus.
-We will ensure that transition into secondary school is as smooth as possible and will be doing the following to support the transition: we visit primary schools to meet students and class teachers, invite students in for a morning if they are the only students attending from their primary schools, we arrange an evening to meet their form group and students attend a taster day one day in July.
+We will ensure that transition into secondary school is as smooth as possible.
+Due to the current Government restrictions, we will be doing as much as we can to support the transition.
+Where possible we will do the following: visit primary schools to meet students and class teachers, invite students in for a morning if they are the only students attending from their primary schools, arrange an evening to meet their form group and students attend a taster day in July.
 We also run the Aquinas Summer Project for a week in August.
 I am sure that your child is excited by the new opportunities that they are about to embark on and ready for the new challenges ahead of them.
 Staff here at Bishop Justus are ready to support and develop your child through faith, love and learning.

 Ms Hill - Year 7 Learning Director

 Learning Director For KS3